decentraland/adr/content/ADR-175-remove-assets-from-build-local-addressables.md

   - on Standalone "Streaming Assets" is a directory alongside a main binary, and, thus, are loaded by reading from disk

 ### Retrocompatibility and Versioning
-Currently the renderer is a self-contained experience; and as for "Local" Addressables no dedicated versioning is required:
+Currently, the renderer is a self-contained experience; and as for "Local" Addressables, no dedicated versioning is required:
-  - on WebGL "Streaming Assets" are a part of the npm package
+  - on WebGL, "Streaming Assets" are a part of the npm package
-  - on Standalone "Streaming Assets" are distributed within the same archive
+  - on Standalone, "Streaming Assets" are distributed within the same archive

 ### Addressables loading
 Depending on the specific case, we will use all possible ways to load assets: